RamezIssac/django-slick-reporting/README.rst

 Features
 --------

-- Create Simple, Grouped, Time series and Crosstab reports.. effortlessly in a handful of code lines.
+- Effortlessly create Simple, Grouped, Time series and Crosstab reports in a handful of code lines.
-- Create your Custom Calculation easily, which will be integrated with the above reports kinds
+- Create your Custom Calculation easily, which will be integrated with the above reports types
 - Optimized for speed.
 - Batteries included!
 Charts.js , DataTable.net & a Bootstrap form.